 Delirium-specific outcome domains

 We identified nine delirium-specific outcome domains (Table 2).
-Delirium severity was the most common primary or secondary outcome reported,22-25, 28, 31-33 followed by delirium incidence (n=4)27, 28, 31, 34 and delirium symptoms (n=3).22, 23, 25 Two studies considered duration of delirium,31, 34 with one study using days of delirium with a clear definition of delirium resolution;31 and the other, using days with delirium before death which was not clearly defined34 (Table 3).
+Delirium severity was the most common primary or secondary outcome reported,22-25, 28, 31-33 followed by delirium incidence (n=4)27, 28, 31, 34 and delirium symptoms (n=3).22, 23, 25 In studies where delirium symptoms were explicitly an outcome of interest this was assessed either using items of the Nursing Delirium Screening Scale (n=2) and in one study by outcome assessor recall of the presence of specific symptoms of interest.
+Two studies considered duration of delirium,31, 34 with one study using days of delirium with a clear definition of delirium resolution;31 and the other, using days with delirium before death which was not clearly defined34 (Table 3).

 [Insert Table 2 here]